 This is the most expensive option but perhaps the most comfortable.
 Take the Amtrak from 30th Street Station (at 30th and JFK – in Center City Philadelphia) or Ardmore Station (good option but can be pricier) if you are coming from Northwest Philly or a nearby Main Line suburb.
 Live near Yardley or Northeast Philadelphia?
 You can also take the Amtrak from Trenton Station or Princeton Junction.

-TRAVEL TIME: ~1 hour from Trenton + travel time
+TRAVEL TIME: ~1 hour 20 min from 30th Street Station + travel time

 Option 2 – New Jersey Transit

-This is significantly more affordable than Amtrak, but perhaps less luxurious.
-It’s simple to do.
-You can drive to New Jersey – take NJ Transit train from either Trenton, Hamilton, or Princeton stop.
+New Jersey Transit (NJT) is significantly more affordable than Amtrak, but perhaps less luxurious.
+You can drive to any of the following stations for an easy train ride: Trenton, Hamilton, or Princeton stop.

 TRAVEL TIME: ~1 hour 10 minutes from Trenton + travel time